 Toward the end of the month, I had the chance to attend the NCTM INNOV8 Conference in Las Vegas.
 In additional to an informational conference that pushed my thinking about increasing access and equity for all students, we also watched two incredible magic shows (Chris Angel and David Copperfield) and ate dinner in the dark (which one of the most unique dinners I have ever had in my life).
 We also paused and reflected about the terrible tragedy that happened in Vegas only a few weeks earlier.

 It is hard to believe how much things have changed this year, but I can only imagine what 2018 has in store for me.
 I have read over and over and been told by dozens of people how transformative a Fulbright can be, but rarely is that personal growth sensed on a daily basis.
-Perhaps Bill Watterson said it best in the famous cartoon strip Calvin & Hobbes: “You know what’s weird?
+Perhaps Bill Watterson said it best: “You know what’s weird?
 Day by day, nothing seems to change.
-But pretty soon… everything’s different.”
+But pretty soon, everything is different.”
 Here’s to a life-changing 2018!